NAIKA86/NAIKA86/README.md

 - 👋 Hi, I’m Amruta Naik
-- 👀 I’m interested in understaningthe relationship between circadian biologyof viral infections and immunity
+- 👀 I’m interested in understaning the relationship between circadian biologyof viral infections and immunity
 - 🌱 I’m currently a postdoctoral fellow at the Children's Hospital of Philadelphia working on circadian biology of lung repair and regenration.
-- 💞️ I’m looking to collaborate on SARS-CoV-2 related projects
+- 💞️ I’m looking to collaborate on virology, ciracadian biology and immunology related projects
 - 📫 I am available at NAIKA@email.chop.edu

 <!---